 There is never an excuse for distracted driving and cellphone use.
 This is becoming more and more of a problem, and it is essential that people are held responsible for their actions.
 We hope that by holding more people responsible, we can prevent more injuries and fatalities in the future.
 More actions need to be taken against drivers when they act irresponsibly on the road.

-Get in touch with a lawyer at The Law Place for a free consultation.
+Get in touch with a car accident lawyer at The Law Place for a free consultation.
 We will assess your case and make sure you have all the information you need in order to make a decision on what your next steps will be.
 If you decide to continue to have representation from us, then we will use our combined experience of over 75 years in Florida law, to fight for your right to compensation, and hold the driver who acted irresponsibly accountable for their actions.
 Call us today on 941-444-4444 to get the ball rolling.